TekketsuDev/TekketsuDev/README.md

 ```

 👾 - Hi there!
-I'm am Victor Jamet a junior self-taught web Developer focus on HTML, CSS and Javascript.  </span>
+I'm am Victor Jamet a  self-taught developer.  </span>

-💻 - I'm currently working on a web Portofolio with HTML/SCSS and Vanilla Javascript expandanding my knowledge of the basis to work with more advanced Frameworks and Libraries in the future.  </span>
+💻 - I'm currently learning C and improving my knowledge in Networking and Cybersecurity fields </span>

-⚙️ - My technical skillset includes HTML/CSS, Javascript, C++, Bash, Figma and more, and I'm passionate about using these tools to create unique User Interfaces, IA projects, Software Development ...  </span>
+⚙️ - I'm  about using these tools to create unique User Interfaces, IA projects, Software Development </span>

-📄 - Please check out my <a href="https://drive.google.com/file/d/1038msAq90hJXYGP5mPrX7qdL9MMC-H7x/view?usp=share_link"> CV/Resume </a> for more information about my experience and skills.   </span>

- 🎨 - For me creating webpages requieres some level of artistic and comprehensive skill to implement the UI ideas.
-So that's why I put the effort on learning and improving my layout ideas to keep up to date with my coding skills.

-💼 I'm always open to work whereas I can combine it with my Computer Science degree at UOC (Universitat Oberta de Catalunya Online)

 <div align='center'>